All Episodes

 Cash for caskets to replace the whole notion of death panels.

-And you know, we're you could use uh a Darth Vader like figure assigning caskets to some seasoned citizen in a wheelchair or what have you, and the family of the seasoned citizens smiling, being given a check or some cash.
+You know, you could use a Darth Vader-like figure assigning caskets to some seasoned citizen in a wheelchair or what have you, and the family of the seasoned citizen smiling, being given a check or some cash.

-That's how I knew Michael Jackson was actually dead was when Fox put Heroldo on there.
+That's how I knew Michael Jackson was actually dead was when Fox put Heraldo on there.

 That's how you knew.